HIGH ENERGY-BOOSTING FOODS THAT CAN HELP FUEL YOUR NEXT WORKOUT

 Eating a chocolate bar will give you energy quickly, but it will likely be followed by a sugar crash, so it’s not a great option if you want energy throughout the day.
 On the other hand, eating a fat-heavy meal will keep you full for longer, but you might feel sluggish in the short-term.

 Pairing complex carbs (carbs that have fiber and other nutrients that help to slow digestion) with protein and fats is the best way to ensure you have consistent energy levels throughout the day.
 This is because the protein, fiber, and fats help to slow down the release of glucose, ensuring there’s a steady stream of energy available without causing spikes in blood sugar.

 Food isn’t the only thing that can boost energy.
 Learn how exercise can help to improve your energy levels here.

-High energy food for fuel ENERGY-BOOSTING FOODS FOR WORKOUTS
+ENERGY-BOOSTING FOODS FOR WORKOUTS

 Eating balanced meals and snacks throughout the day will help to keep your energy levels consistent from morning to night.
 If you’re looking for an extra burst of energy to help power your workouts, food can also help with this!

 Tailoring your pre-workout meals and snacks is a great way to make sure you have enough energy available to get you through your training program.
 We already know from above that carbohydrates are key for readily available energy, but where do protein and fats fit in?